benc-uk/nanoproxy/readme.md

 - Bash and make
 - Docker or other container runtime engine

 The makefile should help you carry out most tasks.
 Linters and supporting tools are installed into a local `.tools` directory.
 Run `make install-tools` to download and set these up.

 Then use `make run-proxy` or `make run-ctrl` to run either or both locally.

 ```
 $ make
+build                🔨 Build binary into ./bin/ directory
+clean                🧹 Clean up, remove dev data and files
+helm-package         🔠 Package Helm chart and update index
 help                 💬 This help message :)
+images               📦 Build container images
 install-tools        🔮 Install dev tools into project bin directory
+lint-fix             📝 Lint & format, attempts to fix errors & modify code
 lint                 🔍 Lint & format check only, sets exit code on error for CI
-lint-fix             📝 Lint & format, attempts to fix errors & modify code
-build                🔨 Build binary into ./bin/ directory
-images               📦 Build container images
+print-env            🚿 Print all env vars for debugging
 push                 📤 Push container images
+release              🚀 Release a new version on GitHub
-run-proxy            🌐 Run proxy locally with hot-reload
+run-ctrl             👟 Run controller locally with hot-reload
-run-ctrl             🤖 Run controller locally with hot-reload
+run-proxy            👟 Run proxy locally with hot-reload
 test                 🧪 Run all unit tests
-clean                🧹 Clean up, remove dev data and files
 ```

 ### Repo Index